HackYourFuture-CPH/chattie/README.md

   - getting your pr merged is a skill in itself.
 This is your responsibility, so be aware of the status.
     Keep the pr rolling along!
 If blocked, reach out to me and put story in blocked
   - Resolving conversations
+  - Why do i talk so much about responsibility?
 - Week 4 —> 27-Sep-2020
 - Week 5 —> 4-oct.-2020
 - Week 6 —> 11-oct.-2020